adiman1/yellowcab-data-orchestrator/readme.md

 - Upload raw CSV files to your Landing S3 bucket to start the ETL workflow

 5. **Upload raw CSV** files to your Landing S3 bucket to start the ETL workflow

 ---

-## 🖥 Project Structure

-The project file structure will be **automatically generated** when you run the Docker Compose setup.
-This includes:

-- `dags/` – Airflow DAGs for ETL workflows
-- `logs/` – Airflow task logs
-- `plugins/` – Airflow custom operators/hooks (none used here)
-- `.env` – Environment variables for AWS and PostgreSQL connections
-- `docker-compose.yaml` – Containerized Airflow & PostgreSQL setup

----